tsgates/arch-wiki-markdown/wiki/Installing_Arch_Linux_in_VMware.md

 Afterwards, a reboot is required.

-If you're booting into a graphical target you're almost done.
+If you are booting into a graphical target you are almost done.
 /etc/xdg/autostart/vmware-user.desktop will get started which will setup most of the things needed to work with the virtual machine.

-If you're booting into multi-user.target then you need to enable the vmtoolsd.service:
+If you are booting into multi-user.target then you need to enable the vmtoolsd.service:

      # systemctl enable vmtoolsd.service

-> Enable 3d accleration
+> Enable 3d Acceleration

-To enable 3d acceleration go to Edit virtual machine settings -> Hardware -> Display and enable the checkbox for Accelerate 3D graphics
+To enable 3d acceleration go to Edit virtual machine settings > Hardware
+> Display and enable the checkbox for Accelerate 3D graphics

+> Multiple Monitor Support

+If you chose the official VMware tools like I did, make sure that the following is run after X startup so that you can go to "View > Cycle Multiple Monitors".
+For some reason I cannot figure out, this for me also automatically starts after 15 to 30 seconds after session login, but thankfully it auto exits if it detects the same process.
+Make sure to run it in the background otherwise it will block .xinitrc

+     /usr/lib/vmware-tools/sbin64/vmtoolsd -n vmusr &

-Paravirtual SCSI-Adapter
+Paravirtual SCSI-adapter
 ------------------------

 Due to less overhead the paravirtual scsi-adapter can give a substantial